March 14, 2018

 While Hyperopia is a product of genetic or environmental chance, and can manifest at any age, Presbyopia is basically unavoidable.
 Most people will begin to notice it around age 40, as close-up objects like books, smartphone screens, or even closely examined photos become blurrier.

 The good news is that, thanks in part to that work on refraction by our old friend Isaac Newton, hyperopia and presbyopia can both be treated with glasses or contacts.
 Convex lenses are the solution as they bend the light entering the eye, making small prints easier to read (similar to a magnifying glass).
 Lasik is also a permanent treatment solutions for hyperopia.
+Here are some tips on how to find reading glasses that work for you.

 What works best for you will depend on the specifics of your eyes, which we can measure, using the EyeQue Personal Vision Tracker.
 What kind(s) of corrective lenses you need depend on the unique measurements of your beautiful baby blues, or fawn browns, or emerald greens, or dashing hazels.